uberall/micronaut-distributed-lock/README.md

     dialect: MYSQL
     pooled: true
 ```

-This implementation is fully compatible and tested with Postgres and should simply work with any other halfway ANSI compatible SQL Database.

 ## Development
 No special setup is needed to start development.
 Just hack ahead and create a MR.